Chinatown, Oakland, California: Present location

-Oakland Chinatown was economically stagnant for many years, especially after multigenerational Chinatown residents began moving to the suburbs in the late 1960s.
-However, Chinatown saw much steady development during the 1980s and 1990s as Chinese American merchants relocated from San Francisco to Oakland, and due to increased immigration from mainland China, Hong Kong, Vietnam, Cambodia, and Thailand.
-During this time period, many ethnic Chinese Vietnamese and Chinese Cambodians began opening new small businesses, essentially replacing many of the older Taishanese-dominated businesses.
-Also, investors with Hong Kong backgrounds constructed the Pacific Renaissance Plaza in the early 1990s.
-Chinatown still retains the traditional aspects and characteristics of an older Chinatown.
-Oakland's Chinatown also includes a historic and still thriving fortune cookie factory.

-Although it is overshadowed by its more prominent, tourist-oriented counterpart in San Francisco, Oakland's Chinatown is bustling with activity and considered to be more authentic to many.
-Other Asian cultures are represented in Oakland's Chinatown as it has also been settled by non-Chinese Asians such as ethnic Vietnamese (many of whom operate many of Chinatown's jewelry businesses), Koreans, and Thais making it more of a pan-Asian area as opposed to a "Chinatown."
-As is the case with other retail and commercial districts around Oakland, the many customers and thriving businesses in Chinatown generate sales tax revenue for Oakland city and Redevelopment Agency coffers.
+Settlers from other Asian countries began arriving after the Chinese Exclusion Act.
 Japanese immigrants began settling in Oakland in the 1890s mostly in West Oakland around Market Street.
 Later, hundreds were living in the section between Harrison and Oak streets south of 8th Street.
 They owned several stores in Chinatown.
 After the attack on Pearl Harbor in 1941, all Japanese Americans were sent to internment camps.
 The Masuda family had posted a large "I Am An American" sign outside their Oakland grocery store, Wanto Company, at 8th and Franklin streets which was photographed by Dorothea Lange.
 Many did not return to Oakland after the war ended.
 The Buddhist Church of Oakland is one of the few institutions remaining of Oakland's Japantown.

 Filipinos immigrated to the area in the early 1900s.
 Oakland Chinatown was the center of commerce and community gathering for Filipinos in the East Bay during 1940–1960.